sshniro/zap-docs/source/includes/auth.md

 ### Step 1: Include in Context

 Inorder to proceed with authentication the URL of the webapplication should be added to the context.
-As the Juice Shop is available via [http://localhost:3000](http://localhost:3000) use the [includeInContext](#contextactionincludeincontext) API to add the URL to the context.
+As the DVWA is available via [http://localhost:3000](http://localhost:3000) use the [includeInContext](#contextactionincludeincontext) API to add the URL to the context.
 If you are using the desktop UI then export the context configs and import them via the [importContext](#contextactionimportcontext) API.